mkromis/Wider/README.md

 ## Status Badge
 [![Build Status](https://dev.azure.com/TorisanKitsune/Wider/_apis/build/status/TorisanKitsune.Wider)](https://dev.azure.com/TorisanKitsune/Wider/_build/latest?definitionId=1)

+## Prism 7 changes.
+Starting with Prism 7, the WiderBootstrapper is obsolete.
+This will require updating to WiderApplication that is the new style for Prism 7.
+This also changes from Autofac to DryIoc.

+* See the updated tutorial in the wiki for more information.

 ### What is this?
 Wide is a participatory IDE framework which uses WPF and Prism to build IDE-like applications (eg: Visual Studio 2012/2013, Eclipse etc.)